Georgetown Law is Closed

 B.A., Cornell; J.D., Yale

 B.A., Cornell University; J.D., Yale.
-Professor Rutzen is President and CEO of the International Center for Not-for-Profit Law (ICNL), which promotes the legal framework for...Continue Reading
+Professor Rutzen is President and CEO of the International Center for Not-for-Profit Law (ICNL), which has worked in 100 countries...Continue Reading